Russwood Park

-It was also the home field for the Memphis Tigers football team from 1912-1928 when they were known as the West Tennessee State Normal School and the West Tennessee State Teachers College.
+It was also the home field for the Memphis Tigers football team from 1912 to 1928, known as the West Tennessee State Normal School and the West Tennessee State Teachers College.

-One of its better-known non-baseball events was a concert held by Memphis' adoptive son Elvis Presley on July 4, 1956.
-Coincidentally, 21 years later Elvis would be pronounced dead at the Baptist Hospital across Madison Street to the south.
+One of its better-known non-baseball events was a concert by Memphis' adoptive son Elvis Presley on July 4, 1956.
+Coincidentally, 21 years later, Elvis would be pronounced dead at the Baptist Hospital across Madison Avenue to the south.

-The largest crowd attendance for wrestling in Memphis was set on August 17, 1959 at Russwood Park.
-The main event was Billy Wicks and Sputnik Monroe fighting to a no contest for Monroe's Tennessee Championship.
+The largest crowd attendance for wrestling in Memphis was set on August 17, 1959, at Russwood Park.
+The main event was Billy Wicks and Sputnik Monroe fighting in a no-contest for Monroe's Tennessee Championship.
 Attendance for the event has been reported to be between 17,000 and 18,000.
 The record would stand until the Monday Night Wars Era.

 The final event at the old ballpark was a pre-season exhibition game between the Chicago White Sox and the Cleveland Indians on Easter Sunday, April 17, 1960.
-A reported 7,279 fans watched the Indians beat the White Sox, 2-1.
+A reported 7,279 fans watched the Indians beat the White Sox 2-1.

-The ballpark was a relic, constructed primarily of wood except for steel supports for the roof.
-That night after the game, a fire of undetermined origin destroyed the ballpark.
+The ballpark was a relic constructed primarily of wood except for steel supports for the roof.
+A fire of undetermined origin destroyed the ballpark that night after the game.
 The blaze threatened the Baptist Hospital across the street from it, and patients had to be evacuated.

-The Chicks played in several temporary facilities for the 1960 season, including a very cramped high school football field a couple of blocks northeast of the ballpark site, called Hodges Field; and then a city-owned field called Tobey Park.
+The Chicks played in several temporary facilities for the 1960 season, including a cramped high school football field a couple of blocks northeast of the ballpark site called Hodges Field, and then a city-owned field called Tobey Park.
 After the season, the club moved to Macon, Georgia.
 As it happens, the entire Southern Association disbanded after the 1961 season.
 A revived minor league entry for the city, called the Memphis Blues, began play in 1968 at Tim McCarver Stadium.